dataparallel-swift/swift-tracy/README.md

-Manual instrumentation is best started by adding markup to the application's main loop and a few functions that it calls, in order to get a rough outline of the function's time cost and refining the instrumentation deeper into the call stack from there.
+Manual instrumentation is best started by adding markup to the application's main loop and a few functions that it calls, in order to get a rough outline of the function's time cost, and refining the instrumentation deeper into the call stack from there.
 Automated sampling might also help guide you towards places of interest.